-1. PEEL cucumbers and cut in half lengthways.
+1. PEEL cucumbers and cut them in half lengthways.
 If not a seedless variety, use a melon baller to scoop out the seeds.

-2. GRATE the flesh, and place in a bowl with dill, garlic, yogurt and mint.
+2. GRATE the flesh, and place in a bowl with dill, garlic, yogurt, and mint.
 Stir to combine and serve chilled.
 Season with freshly ground black pepper and garnish with fresh dill, if desired.

 Makes about 1½ cups.